Saturday Night

 Ending Explained: Saturday Night

-The final moments of Saturday Night reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Saturday Night reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Saturday Night?